Hey, fellow pet lovers!

 National Pet Fire Safety Day has been around for a little while now and is an annual event founded by The American Kennel Club® (AKC®) and ADT Security Services.
-This is the third annual Pet Fire Safety Day and the aim of this day is to help pet parents realise that their canine and feline companions can actually be the cause of a devastating house fire.
-Both organisations want to help decrease the chances of this happening so created this important day to raise awareness about a few simple precautions pet owners can take to prevent this from happening.
+This is the third annual Pet Fire Safety Day, and this day aims to help pet parents realise that their canine and feline companions can be the cause of a devastating house fire.
+Both organisations want to help decrease the chances of this happening so created this critical day to raise awareness about a few simple precautions pet owners can take to prevent this from happening.

 How to prevent your pet from starting fires?

-House fires are a very common occurrence, in fact, in the USA every 24 seconds a fire department responds to a fire somewhere in the nation, in 2017 there were a whopping 1,319,500 fires that year.
-Resulting in 3,400 deaths, an increase of 9.6% from the following year, 14,670 injuries a decrease of 15.8% from the following year and a total loss of $23 billion dollars.
+House fires are a widespread occurrence, in fact, in the USA every 24 seconds a fire department responds to a fire somewhere in the nation, in 2017 there were a whopping 1,319,500 fires that year.
+They were resulting in 3,400 deaths, an increase of 9.6% from the following year, 14,670 injuries a decrease of 15.8% from the next year and a total loss of 23 billion dollars.
 As for the UK, I came across a fire and rescue incident statistics report for the year ending December 2018.
 Within the report, it stated that 576, 586 incidents were attended by FRSs (Fire & Rescue Services), which saw a 2% increase in comparison to the previous year’s figures (565,777).
 To read the full report simply follow the link, Home Office Fire and Rescue Incident Statistics 2018.

 So how do our pets cause house fires?

-There are a few different ways that our pets cause house fires every year but the most common cause is due to stovetops.
-If you have a canine or feline friend then you will be very aware of how greedy they can be, in fact, my girl Pooss only last week stole my last slice of margarita pizza out the box and dragged it out onto the kitchen floor.
-If you leave food out and your pet is food motivated then the chances of them trying to jump or climb to reach that food is pretty high.
-When this happens and if the food is placed on top of your cooker/stove they may accidentally hit the knobs and turn on the gas, resulting in a fire.
-Check out the short video below to see what I’m talking about.
+There are a few different ways that our pets cause house fires every year, but the most common cause is due to stovetops.
+If you have a canine or feline friend, then you will be very aware of how greedy they can be, in fact, my girl Pooss only last week stole my last slice of margarita pizza out the box and dragged it out onto the kitchen floor.
+If you leave food out and your pet is food motivated, then the chances of them trying to jump or climb to reach that food are pretty high.
+If the food is placed on top of your stove they may accidentally hit the knobs and turn on the gas resulting in a fire.
+Check out the short video below.

 How to help keep your pet safe?